wpilibsuite/frc-docs/source/docs/contributing/style-guide.rst

 Use the following case for these terms:

-- roboRIO (not RoboRIO, roboRio, or RoboRio)
+- roboRIO (not roboRIO, roboRio, or RoboRio)
 - LabVIEW (not labview or LabView)

 Use the ASCII character set for English text.
 For special characters (e.g. Greek symbols) use the `standard character entity sets <http://docutils.sourceforge.net/docs/ref/rst/definitions.html#character-entity-sets>`_.